Yiyi0609/materials-for-papers/README.md

 # materials-for-papers

-You can download some samples of different vehicle-induced vibration signals with different loads included in the database.
+You can observe some samples of different vehicle-induced vibration signals with different loads included in the database.
 To get full access to the database and associated code, please send a request to the email contact below: codedata@163.com